Dajamante/avr-car/README.md

 TODO:

-- find the cause of the bug
+- find the cause of the bug 🐛!

 - Continue to organise in structs/Rusty style (the wheels could be passed in a single struct)

-✅ Implement PWM for servo motors
+- ~~Implement PWM for servo motors~

 - It would not hurt to re-solder the cables (some done)